JoeOwnage67/RPGPatchMod/README.md

     Compatibility for Medieval Medicines: Medieval Overhaul Edition added to cryptosleep casket patch.

     Added Tordune subspecies to Loxodon xenotype if mod is loaded.
+Adds a new head type and a new gene.

     Traveling Apothecary Artificer caravan added to MO Noble Houses that sells small quantities of:
         Medieval Med: MO Edition prosthetics and medicine